FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 <img src="./logs/RC_classifier.JPG" width="603.5" height="320">

-This library allows to quickly implement different classifiers based on Reservoir Computing (the family of approaches popularized in machine learning by Echo State Networks) for  univariate or multivariate time series (MTS).
+This library allows to quickly implement different architectures based on Reservoir Computing (the family of approaches popularized in machine learning by Echo State Networks) for classification or clustering of univariate/multivariate time series.

 Several options are available to customize the RC model, by selecting different configurations for each module.
 1. The reservoir module specifies the reservoir configuration (*e.g.*, bidirectional, leaky neurons, circle topology);